vmware-tanzu-labs/educates-training-platform/README.md

 This project has previously been known by the names "eduk8s" and "edukates".
 The official name for the project is now "Educates".

 Note that the Learning Center platform integrated into the Tanzu Application Platform is a copy/fork of Educates taken at the beginning of 2021.
-Work on Educates was suspended at that time, but to meet the needs of Tanzu Developer Center and KubeAcademy, development work on Educates was restarted at the beginning on 2022.
+Work on Educates was suspended at that time, but to meet the needs of Tanzu Developer Center and KubeAcademy, development work on Educates was restarted at the beginning of 2022.
 The development of Educates and Learning Center now run independently.